 Dangerous Roads in LA Don’t Benefit Cyclists

 These are scary numbers for anyone who enjoys cycling in Los Angeles.
-To compound the problem Governor brown recently rejected legislation that would have required motorists to give cyclists at least three feet of room while passing, or slow down — citing concern that it could cause more car accidents.
-Brown said he worried about requiring motorists to slow to 15 mph when passing bicyclists if there is not three feet between them.
+Compounding on the issue, Governor Brown recently rejected legislation that would have required motorists to give cyclists at least three feet of room while passing or slowing down — citing concern it could cause more car accidents.
+Brown said he worried about requiring motorists to slow to 15 mph when passing bicyclists if there aren’t three feet between them.

-Cycling injuries can be devastating, costly, and have tremendous impact on the cyclists life.
-Traumatic brain injury is major problem for cyclists and can occur even when the cyclists wears his or her helmet.
-The problem is there hasn’t been proper education for cycling safety for automobile drivers or for cyclists.
-The Los Angeles County Bicycle Coalition and Metro have begun to offer cyclist safety courses but a small percentage of cyclists ever sign up and participate in these programs.
+Cycling injuries can be devastating, costly, and have a tremendous impact on the cyclist’s life.
+Traumatic brain injury is a major problem for cyclists and can occur even when the cyclist wears their helmet.
+There hasn’t been proper education for cycling safety for automobile drivers or for cyclists.
+The Los Angeles County Bicycle Coalition and Metro have begun to offer cyclist safety courses, but only a small percentage of cyclists ever sign up and participate in these programs.

-When your body hits asphalt it can cause major damage to your bones, and organs.
-Often times the cyclist is in shock and doesn’t realize the extent of his injuries until much later.
-Most importantly to remember is follow the rules of the road, wear your helmet, and remember that you are no match for a several ton vehicle.
+When your body hits asphalt it can cause major damage to your bones and organs.
+Often times the cyclist is in shock and doesn’t realize the extent of their injuries until much later.
+Most importantly, remember to follow the rules of the road, wear your helmet, and remember that you are no match for a several-ton vehicle.